-Liz a successful work-at-home mom with two young kids had just explained the SBI eLearning system of coaching brought out by the developers of Site Build It! software to some of her friends.
+Liz a successful work-at-home mom with two young kids had just explained the SBI eLearning system of coaching brought out by the developers of Solo Build It! software to some of her friends.

 She is running two SBI sites successfully, earning a satisfactory monthly income from them.
 She is thinking of starting her third SBI site soon.